DNS-OARC/dnscap/README.md

 Since this is still experimental there are of course some issues:
 - RDATA is in binary format
 - DNS packet are parsed by LDNS which can fail if malformed packets
-- `dateSeconds` is added as a C `double` which might loose some of the time percision
+- `dateSeconds` is added as a C `double` which might loose some of the time precision